mongru/User_Registration_Form/README.md

 # User registration form
-(created as a part of a recruitment process).
 [Click here for preview](https://mongru.github.io/User_Registration_Form/)

 ## Features: RWD (mobile first approach), basic user input validation with HTML5 and JavaScript.